ishmeen-11/EDAV-Project/README.md

 # 🌡️ Heat's Toll on Health

-⁠An exploratory data analysis investigating the relationship between extreme heat events and health outcomes across the United States from 2000 to 2022.
+An exploratory data analysis investigating the relationship between extreme heat events and health outcomes across the United States from 2000 to 2022.

 *📊 [View Live Project](https://ishmeen-11.github.io/EDAV-Project/)*